KyKyCb/nomenclatures_test-task/README.md

 # Before start!

-1.This project use fetch request to the local webserver.
+1. This project use fetch request to the local webserver.
 Please move *back.php* to main folder of your local domain.
-2.Create new DB in MySQL.
+2. Create new DB in MySQL.
 Use SQL scripts from *'project-name'/back-end/* to create new tables.
-3.In *back.php* change your private data (link, name, password etc.) for connect to your MySQL server.
+3. In *back.php* change your private data (link, name, password etc.) for connect to your MySQL server.

 # Getting Started with Create React App